OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

 Brazilian General Data Protection Law

-Brazilian residents may learn more about their rights, including how to exercise their rights under the Brazilian General Data Protection Law, by clicking here.
+You may learn more about your rights, including how to exercise your rights under the Brazilian General Data Protection Law, by clicking here.

 Contact Us